yury-lysogorskiy/lammps/doc/src/package.rst

 greater than the SIMD width for the GPU / accelerator.
 In the case it exceeds the SIMD width, it will automatically be decreased to meet the restriction.

+The *pair/team/size* keyword sets the number of threads per block for the pair force compute kernel.
+This keyword is only applicable when *neigh/thread* is set to *on*.
+The default value of this parameter is determined based on the GPU architecture at runtime.

+The *nbin/atoms/per/bin* keyword sets the number of atoms per bin used for the neighbor list builds on the GPU.
+The default value is 16.

 ----------